TABLE-Indian central bank reverse repo results

-on Friday, it accepted all 7 bids for 14.20 billion rupees at
+Thursday it accepted the sole bid for 50 million rupees at the

 injects cash into the banking system.